skerkour/kerkour.com/content/about/index.md

 You can find me on GitLab [@z0mbie42](https://gitlab.com/z0mbie42)<br/>
 and on Twitter [@z0mbie42](https://twitter.com/z0mbie42)<br/>

-Contact: <span id="email">Javascript is required to access email address</span> (Please do not expect a quick response).
+Contact: <span id="email">Javascript is required to access email address</span> (I respond to emails each wednesday and sunday.
+Do not expect a response the other days).

 I'm currently on UTC+1